Budgeting sucks.

-Today I want to share with you the secret to my budgeting success.
-It’s less of a tool or trick, but more of a framework that will help you make budgeting decisions– a way to approach budgeting that will get you the most results with a little less effort.
-I truly believe that this will help you make some major budgeting wins.
+I want to share with you the secret to my budgeting success.
+It’s less of a tool or trick and more of a framework that will help you make budgeting decisions- a way to approach budgeting that will get you the most results with little effort.
+This return on effort (ROE) trick will help you make some significant budgeting wins.

 Introducing the Return on Effort Matrix

 This return on effort matrix is simple.
-There are hundreds of ways that you can reduce your monthly/yearly expenses.
-If you want to budget smarter, then you just need to make decisions that will get you more bang for your buck.
+The return on effort matrix can reduce your monthly/yearly expenses in hundreds of ways.
+If you want to budget smarter, you just need to make decisions that will get you more bang for your buck.

-The biggest consideration in this whole framework is your income.
+The most significant consideration in the return on effort framework is your income.

-If you are making $100,000 a year, then paying $9 a month for Netflix and buying coffee a couple times a week from a local coffee shop won’t break the bank.
-In order for the effort to be worth it for higher income earners, either the impact will need to be higher or the effort they put in would be less.
+If you make $100,000 a year, paying $9 a month for Netflix and buying coffee a couple of times a week from a local coffee shop won’t break the bank.
+For the effort to be worth it for higher income earners, either the impact will need to be higher, or the effort they put in would be less.

-Those who have lower income or have debt to their name should absolutely have a lower threshold for “what is worth the effort.”
+Those with lower income or debt to their name should have a lower return on effort threshold for “what is worth the effort.”

 Don’t get me wrong.
 People who live on a higher income should still avoid letting their lifestyle creep up with their income.
-They can afford a few more small luxuries than the rest of us.
-But at the end of the day we should all fight lifestyle inflation.
+They can afford a few more small luxuries than the rest.
+At the end of the day, inflation should be fought with.

 The Four Zones